Eric Lindros: Personal life

 The oldest son of Carl Lindros and Bonnie Roszell-Lindros, Lindros has Swedish heritage.
 The name "Lindros" means "rose of the linden tree."
 His great-grandfather Axel immigrated to Canada from Bredaryd, a small village in Sweden, and Eric is the third generation of the Lindros family to be born in Canada.
 His father Carl Lindros received a Bachelor of Arts degree from the University of Western Ontario (where he played football, well enough to be drafted 30th overall by the Canadian Football League's Edmonton Eskimos in the 1970 CFL College Draft), and became a chartered accountant.
-Lindros's mother Bonnie is a registered nurse.
+Lindros' mother Bonnie is a registered nurse.
 Lindros has one brother, Brett, and one sister, Robin.

-Lindros's younger brother Brett played for the New York Islanders and retired early on May 1, 1996, due to post-concussion syndrome.
+Brett played for the New York Islanders and retired early on May 1, 1996, due to post-concussion syndrome.

 The book Fire on Ice, co-written by Randy Starkman and published in October 1991 by HarperCollins, chronicled the life and early hockey career of Lindros.

 In 2012 Lindros married Kina Lamarche, a native Quebecer and former president of the North American wing of Travelex.
 They have three children: Carl Pierre, and twins Sophie and Ryan.
 Lindros and his family currently reside in Toronto.
 They are close friends with Goldie Hawn and Kurt Russell, with both families owning a cottage on Lake Rosseau in Muskoka, Ontario.

+Lindros was made a member of the Order of Ontario for the class of 2022.